Dan6erbond/Banhammer.py/README.md

 bot.run(TOKEN)
 ```

 `bh.run()` must be called so that Banhammer can start the internal event loop.
-More examples can be found on the [Banhacker](https://github.com/Dan6erbond/Banhacker) as well as the [D6B](https://github.com/Dan6erbond/D6B) GitHub repositories that both show different (and more complex) implementations of the framework.
+More examples can be found in the (examples)[examples] folder or in the [Banhacker](https://github.com/Dan6erbond/Banhacker) as well as the [D6B](https://github.com/Dan6erbond/D6B) GitHub repositories that both show different (and more complex) implementations of the framework.

 ## Contributing
 Banhammer.py is open-source!
 That means we'd love to see your contributions and hopefully be able to accept them in the next release.
 If you want to become a contributor, try to follow these rules to keep the code clean: